healthybinary/GDPR-Admob-Android/README.md

 # GDPR Android Admob Library
 Class helper to easily interact with google consent SDK easily made with LOVE :heart: :earth_africa:.

+# Example:
+Demo version app has been added for a better explanation of the library.

 # Required Dependencies:
 > Add it in your root build.gradle at the end of repositories:
 ```gradle